Burning Man Guide

 During its peak over the second weekend of the event, Black Rock City is officially the third largest city in Nevada.
 Throughout the week they burn a bunch of the art installments that you'll find scattered throughout the desert, and at the end of the week they burn a giant wooden man (it doesn't really mean anything, it's just a man).
 The next day, the city is gone.

-There is a little bit of everything at Burning Man, which makes it hard to describe.
+There is a little bit of everything at Burning Man, which makes it hard to describe when people ask, "what is burning man festival?" in the first place.
 If a music festival is what you want, a music festival is what you'll find.
 If you're looking for a laid back event to hang out at and maybe meet a few new friends, you'll find that too.
+The burning man experience is whatever you want it to be.

 There are thousands of art installments, parties, bars, places to get food, things to climb on, dance floors, comedy shows, fashion shows, diners, movies, orgies and more.
 There are AA meetings and sober events for sober burners, kids camping zones for families, educational events, crafting parties and really anything you can think of.
 There's just no money, which we'll explain later.